tdebarochez/connect-couchdb/README.md

 ## Requirements

-- request 2.x
+- couchdb 1.2.x
-- couchdb 1.0.x or higher
+- yacw 0.1.x : the couchdb wrapper.
+Should be easy to use another one.
 - expresso (only for tests)

 ## Installation